 Maybe mention something unusual that happened during the transaction or comment on why people fell in love with the house.
 Was there a particular selling point or something that made the house unique?
 Just saying it sold “over ask” isn’t cool anymore because everyone sells everything over ask in this market.
 Talk about how many offers there were and what the buyer had to do to secure the property.

 Check out this post from Taya Dicarlo for inspiration.
 See how much more interesting that is than JUST a graphic?
 Shoutout to social media savant and friend, Tessa Bella, for teaching us these strategies on an episode of our Over Ask Podcast on how agents can make their Instagram (IG) feeds more entertaining.

-10 Agents & Coaches Crushing It on Instagram Reels in 2022
+10 Agents & Coaches Crushing It on Instagram Reels

 2. You Only Post Real Estate Content

 All real estate all the time is overwhelming for you AND your IG followers.
 You don’t want people to think, “We get it, you’re in real estate.”
 Posting only real estate content can make you seem like a one-dimensional, salesy, work robot.

 How to Be Less Boring in 2022: Show Your Authentic Self